ThinkUpLLC/ThinkUp/docs/source/install/backup.rst

 When to Back Up and When to Export
 ----------------------------------

-ThinkUp's Backup tool exports the entire database, including internal database ID's, to file.
+ThinkUp's Backup tool exports the entire database, including internal database ID's, to a file.
 Use the backup tool when you are starting with a completely fresh, new database and want to restore everything: including ThinkUp users, passwords, and plugin settings.